dedy-purwanto/owler.io/README.md

 There's also privacy control here, where you can tune whether or not you want owler.io to track your email & API return  or you want to dispose it right away.

+You'll notice that there's no email address verification here, so in between point 2 and 3 there should be a verification process.
+One possible way is by sending a reply to the user along with a verification code and ask them to send them back.

 Is it free?
 --------------------------